0

 Understanding Salt and Its Components

 When you think of salt, your mind likely jumps to its role in enhancing the flavor of foods.
-But there's more to this common condiment than meets the tongue.
+But there's more to this common condiment than one might guess.

 Composition of Salt